Archive

 By Herman Santa

-On Saturday, June 30, some members of The Spanish American Club, Inc. participated in the Golf Tournament of the “Par 5 Golf Tournament at meadowood Golf Course in Ft.
-Pierce, St. Lucie county.
+On Saturday, June 30, some members of The Spanish American Club, Inc. participated in the Golf Tournament of the “Par 5 Golf Tournament at Meadowood Golf Course in Ft.
+Pierce, St. Lucie County.
 Among the participants representing the club were, Ray Guadalupe, Herman Santa, and Ruben Aleman.
 Other golfers that play with our group were David Santiago, Norman Robinson, Paul Mitchell, Robert Osborne, Ed Shuebert, Bernard Jethroe and Ralph Morrison.

 Thanks to all participants from the club who went above and beyond for a good cause.
 Ralph won the “Golf bag and Ruben Aleman won a basket of goodies.
 Congratulations.